-BEST FOR: Those who want to hit all the major attractions in a short amount of time.
-You’ll save up to 70% off vs. paying for individual entrance tickets.
+BEST FOR: You want to hit all the major attractions in a short amount of time.
+You’ll save up to 50% off vs. paying for individual entrance tickets.

 New York CityPASS – If you just want to visit the city’s most popular attractions and aren’t interested in tours, then you may want to consider getting the New York CityPASS.

-BEST FOR: Those who want to visit the top 5 attractions in New York.
+BEST FOR: You want to visit the top 5 attractions in New York.
 You’ll save 40% off vs. paying the regular admission price.
 This includes: